codeConcil/droplets_detection/README.md

 ![Detect](https://media.giphy.com/media/ozVWYbr73cRaDuMjWY/giphy.gif)

-If you want to add an image for detection, we recommend you using standart yolo script _detect.py_, becouse our method needs a video for calculate dynamic characteristics.
+If you want to add an image for detection, we recommend you using standart yolo script _detect.py_, because our method needs a video for calculate dynamic characteristics.

 # Step by Step